newstack-cloud/celerity/libs/blueprint/docs/ARCHITECTURE.md

 In the case where there are links between resources that span multiple providers (e.g. AWS and Google Cloud), a provider needs to be implemented that represents the relationship between providers.
 In most cases this would be an abstraction that fulfils the provider interface that internally holds multiple providers.
 This will have it's own set of link implementations for resource types across providers.

+The interface for a provider includes `context.Context` and returns an `error` to allow for provider implementations over the network boundary like with an RPC-based plugin system.

 The library does NOT come with any provider implementations, you must implement them yourself or use a library that extends the blueprint framework.

 ## SpecTransformer (transformer.SpecTransformer)